zhanghongce/VMCAI-2020-AE/README.md

     bash build-install-ilang.sh
     ```

+   There might be some warnings in the compilation process, it is okay to ignore these
-   When prompted for password, please enter your password to grant root permission.
+   warningn messages.
+If prompted for password, please enter your password to grant root permission.

 7. Build the benchmarks: in the terminal used in the previous step, run